-As of June 30, 2021, the Company had \$10.0 million of non-marketable equity securities without a readily determinable fair value, measured using the Measurement Alternative.
+As of September 30, 2021, the Company had \$5.1 million of non-marketable equity securities without a readily determinable fair value, measured using the Measurement Alternative.
 The Company did not record any adjustments to the carrying value of its non-marketable equity securities.
+As of December 31, 2020, the Company had no non-marketable equity securities without a readily determinable fair value.